AAPT® is . . .

 For more background about us, consult the following links:

 - Mission: describes our mission and strategic goals

 - News: contains the archive of AAPT eNNOUNCER our monthly online newsletter and brief announcements from other organizations

 - Council, Committees, and Groups: is an overview of our structure and a directory

 - Reports: contains recent reports we have published

 - Nominations and Elections: gives information on the nomination and election process, and allows members to nominate candidates online

-- Constitution and Bylaws: contains a copy of our constitution and bylaws
+- By-laws: contains a copy of our by-laws

 If you are unable to find what you are looking for, consult the staff directory to locate an AAPT staff member who will assist you.